VPAC/superlinux/supercomputingwithlinux.md

 done
 ```

 For example, a strict single quoted directory listing of ls with a wildcard will only provide files that are expressed by the symbol (which isn't a very good file name at all, and *not* recommended!).
 Compare `ls *` with `ls '*'`.
-This example will also worth with double quote and indeed, double-quotes are generally preferable as they prevent reinterpretation of all special characters except `$`, `/``, and `\.` This are usually the symbols which are wanted in their interpreted mode.
+This example will also worth with double quote and indeed, double-quotes are generally preferable as they prevent reinterpretation of all special characters except `$`, `/``, and `\` .
+These are usually the symbols which are wanted in their interpreted mode.
 Related to quoting is the use of the backslash (`\`) used to escape single characters.
 Do not confuse it with the forward slash (`/`) has multiple uses as both the separator in pathnames (e.g., (`/home/train01`), but also a the division operator.

-In some scripts backticks (`) are used for command substitution, where the output of a command can be assigned to a variable.
+In some scripts backticks are used for command substitution, where the output of a command can be assigned to a variable.
 Whilst this is not a POSIX standard, it does exist for historical reasons.
 Nesting commands with backticks also requires escape characters; the deeper the nesting the more escape characters required, which is difficult to read.
 The preferred and POSIX standard method is to use the dollar sign and parentheses. e.g., echo `"Hello, $(whoami)"`.

-Overall, metacharacters are a very important tool to your *nix-knowledge, providing you the ability to extend a utility, application, or set of shell commands.
+Overall, metacharacters are a very important tool to one's Linux knowledge, providing the ability to extend a utility, application, or set of shell commands.
 However, their meta-character meaning is contextual, and awareness and knowledge of that context is required to use them properly.

 # 6.0 Alternative Job Submission Options